The black pepper plant (Piper nigrum) is mainly grown commercially in hot climates. However, given the right conditions, you can grow it at home.

 Peppercorn plants need well-draining soil with a pH between 6.2 and 7.0.
 Medium-clay, humus-rich soil to retain some moisture but with good drainage.

-Add lime if the soil is too acidic or some sulfur if it’s too alkaline.
+Add lime if the soil is too acidic or some sulfur if the soil is too alkaline.
 In this case, you may need a soil pH test kit.

 Watering